-Should you pick the Garmin Vivoactive 4 or Vivoactive 3?
+Garmin Vivoactive 4 vs. Vivoactive 3: Which should you buy?

 - 45mm has fewer color options

-The Vivoactive 3 was an instant hit when it was first released in 2017.
-Today, it still has plenty to offer today in terms of tracking and smartwatch features.
-You'll enjoy 15+ sports apps, onboard GPS, Garmin Pay, heart-rate monitoring, plus activity, sleep, and stress tracking.
+The Vivoactive 3 was an instant hit when first released in 2017.
+Today, this smartwatch still has a lot to offer in terms of tracking and smart perks.
+You'll enjoy several preloaded sports apps, onboard GPS, Garmin Pay, heart-rate monitoring, activity/sleep, tracking stress monitoring, and more.

 - 15+ preloaded sports apps